BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/BL2 Better Loot Mod/README.md

   * Normalized the chances of boss-item drops, for the handful of bosses whose loot probabilities weren't already equal.
-* Raid Bosses will drop better loot, and will drop as many legendary/unique/etc items as are in their pool:
+* Raid Bosses will drop better loot, and will drop as many legendary/unique/etc items as are in their pool.
+(Seraph Crystal drops are increased as well, and Guardians will drop Seraph Crystals even in Normal mode).
+I still have a couple to go through; the ones currently in place are:
   * Terramorphous
   * Vermivorous
   * Hyperius